mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/preferences.en.md

 >
 > Note
 >
-> Some parameters hold purchase information only if the buyer has completed the entire payment in Checkout Pro and has not abandoned the flow before returning to your site via the `failure` `back_urls`.
+> Some parameters hold purchase information only if the buyer has completed the entire payment in Payment Brick and has not abandoned the flow before returning to your site via the `failure` `back_urls`.

 For example: